slobo/zavolaj/README.markdown

     sub input_box() returns Str is encoded('utf8') is native('libgui') { * }

+Note that a null string can be passed by passing the Str type object; a null return will also be represented by the type object.

 ## Opaque Pointers
 Sometimes you need to get a pointer (for example, a library handle) back from a